Student Update

 There is still time to add Cycle B 2025 classes that start on October 27.
 Check out the course offerings (filter by session Cycle B).
 Use Schedule Planner to find a Cycle B class that fits into your current schedule.

-• The withdrawal period for Cycle A classes ends on October 21.
+- Withdrawal Period: The withdrawal period for Cycle A classes ended on October 21.
 The withdrawal period for Fall semester classes ends on December 11.

 Withdrawing from a class will result in a grade of W on your transcript.
 A withdrawal may affect your financial aid eligibility, immigration status (if applicable), and progress toward graduation.
 In some cases, your overall education cost may increase due to extended enrollment or loss of aid.

-Gain an academic edge by taking advantage of free academic coursework tutoring or general skill-building support.
+Gain an academic edge by taking advantage of free academic coursework tutoring or general skill-building support (time management, study skills, and test taking).
 In-person and online tutoring appointments are available!
-Fall 2025 tutoring appointments are now available.

 The Student Research Opportunity Center (SROC) engages undergraduate and graduate students in scholarly research, providing opportunities to work with faculty on research and grant projects.